Taylorsville High School: Baseball

 Since it opened in 1981, Taylorsville has won ten state championships in baseball, more than any other Utah high school in that time period.
 The baseball state championships were won in 1986, 1987, 1989, 1992, 1993, 1994, 1996, 1998, 2000 and 2002.
 The most successful head coach was Steve Cramblitt, who won nine championships and 297 games during his tenure at Taylorsville.
 The Taylorsville player with the most successful baseball career is John Buck.
 John played in Major League Baseball for 11 years totaling 1090 games, most notably for the Kansas City Royals.
 John is still active in the Taylorsville baseball community and participates in the annual alumni game.

 Student government

-The Student Government of Taylorsville High is currently advised by George Curtis and Rebecca Elkins.

 The officer corps is made up of eight Student Body Officers, sixteen Class Officers, and sixteen Senators elected during April of each year.
-The theme for the 2021-2022 school year is "We Are...".
 Each year the student government officers lead the student body in a charity fundraiser.
 Recently, the charity was Make a Wish Foundation, through a series of events the Taylorsville community donated over $15,000, in 2021.